alexybaddie/MIDI-Humanization-AI/README.md

 # MIDI Humanization AI
-AI to humanize MIDI velocities and note length
+AI with note length and velocity prediction

 ## Setup the Environment